header-banner-biocontrol.jpg

 Pesticide Alternatives | Organic Farming

-With such clear environmental and ecological impacts of pesticides, it’s no wonder government regulations have hammered down, becoming more strict.2 Moreover, the potential health effects of pesticide residue have scared more and more of us into buying products we think are pesticide-free.3 Even if policies are in place to ensure legal maximum residue levels, which have been deemed scientifically safe for consumption,4 the movement towards avoiding pesticides has been gaining momentum.
+As we learn more about the environmental consequences of pesticides, government regulation has become stricter.2 Moreover, the potential health effects of pesticide residue have scared more and more of us into buying products we think are pesticide-free.3 Even if policies are in place to ensure legal maximum residue levels, which have been deemed scientifically safe for consumption,4 the movement towards avoiding pesticides has been gaining momentum.

 Yet, pests are still a major problem in food production.
 And, I’m not certain I would necessarily want to see a caterpillar in my salad (even if it’s a good source of protein).